"Ice cold murderer" buried husband and lover in Vienna cellar

 She then described how she had reached under the mattress for the same pistol she had used to kill her ex-husband, loaded it, and shot him in his sleep.

-Again, she chopped up his body, deep-froze the parts and eventually buried them under the icecream parlor, where they were found by chance during maintenance work last year.
+Again, she chopped up his body, deep-froze the parts and eventually buried them under the icecream parlour, where they were found by chance during maintenance work last year.

 Carranza was extradited from Italy, two months pregnant by another man, to face charges in Austria.